 How To Wash Car With A Pressure Washer?

-- The spray should be directed in an upward motion which will cause dirt to fall off from the car easily.
+- The spray should be directed in an upward motion which will cause dirt to fall off the car easily.

-Point the nozzle towards the surface first before directly pointing towards the vehicle to avoid damage.
+- Point the nozzle towards the ground before directly pointing towards the vehicle to avoid damage.

 The higher the rating, the more powerful it is, which will cause you to overuse water if not used properly.

 Apply detergent to your car